 Polluted state of water in seas, rivers, lakes and marshes due to human influence.
-Caused by mixing of harmful substances into water having a harmful affect of living organisms.
-Organic materials attributable to daily human activities are examples of harmful substances.
+Caused by mixing of harmful substances into water having a harmful affect on living organisms.
+Organic material attributable to daily human activities such as BOD, COD and oil are examples of harmful substances.